Edujugon/adminLTE/readme.md

 # Admin LTE Control Panel and Laravel 5

-Laravel 5 Package add latest version of AdminLTE Control Panel and some extra features in your Fresh Laravel 5 installation.
+This Package adds latest version of AdminLTE Control Panel and some extra features in your Fresh Laravel 5 installation.

 ## Extra Features